QED137/QED137/README.md

 ## Welcome to the GitHub repository of Janmajay Kumar
  ### Background
-- 🔭  Master's in Astro and Particle Physics
+- 🔭  Master's in Astro and Particle Physics from the University of Tübingen, and a Master's in Physics from the Indian Institute of Technology, Delhi."
 ### Skills
 - ***Physics Simulations:***: Computational Progreamming in python and c++ and Monte Carlo Simulations.
 - ***Full-Stack Development***: Experienced in building web applications using Python frameworks like Flask and leveraging other web development tools.